MycoAI/taxotagger/README.md

 tt.create_db('data/database.fasta')
 ```

-By default, the model [MycoAI-CNN.pt](https://zenodo.org/records/10904344) will be used as the embedding model, and the database will be created and stored in the default folder (`~/.cache/mycoai`) if you do not set a new value to `config.mycoai_home`.
-The embedding model is automatically downloaded to  there.
+By default,  the `~/.cache/mycoai` folder is used to store the vector database and the embedding model.
+The [`MycoAI-CNN.pt`](https://zenodo.org/records/10904344) model is automatically downloaded to this folder if it is not there, and the vector database is created and named after the model.

 ### Conduct a semantic search with FASTA file